 For TA support the following add-on amounts are for full semester, three credit-hour courses, excluding those taught in the executive MBA Programs, and are adjusted for courses of different length and for team-taught courses.
 The calculation is:

-Note: EMBA and Cornell-Queen's EMBA courses are totally separate.
-Charges when identified as EMBA or CQEMBA are charged directly to the respective Program.
+Note: Cornell Executive MBA in Metro NY and Cornell Executive MBA Americas courses are totally separate.
+These Charges when identified are charged directly to the respective Program.